 In a 2017 publication, the United States Department of Health and Human Services published an analysis report suggesting that an estimate of 8.6 million sports-related injuries is reported annually.
 About 3% of these cases require hospitalizations, and a large percentage is injuries to the musculoskeletal system.
-To a large extent, this explains why sports stakeholders have consistently called for the introduction of affordable, non-invasive, and effective methods for the management of sports injuries.
-As it stands, platelet-rich plasma (PRP) therapy appears to be the newest kid on the block.
-From its introduction in the 1980s to its first use in Dentistry, PRP has gained wide recognition in sports and modern medicine.
+To a large extent, this explains why sports stakeholders have consistently called for the introduction of affordable, non-invasive, and effective methods for the management of sports injuries in healthcare.
+From its introduction in the 1980s to its first use in Dentistry, PRP has gained worldwide recognition in sports and modern medicine.

 Platelet-Rich Plasma: Preparation and Composition

-Currently, there are many PRP systems commercially available on the market with variations in the composition, collection protocols, and preparation characteristics of these products.
-For every system on the market, there are different parameters and values defining properties such as platelet capture efficiency, isolation method, type f collection tube system, and the speed of centrifugation.
+Currently, there are many PRP systems commercially available on the market with variations in the composition, collection protocols and centrifuge systems.
+For every system on the market, there are different parameters and values defining properties such as platelet capture efficiency, isolation method, type of collection tube system, and the speed of centrifugation.
 Although these properties may differ, the core principle of PRP production is generally similar.

 The formulation procedure starts with the collection of whole blood samples from the patient.
-After collection and subsequent blood screening, the blood sample is mixed with an anticoagulant factor and centrifuged.
+After collection of the patients own blood, the blood sample is then mixed with an anticoagulant factor in a centrifuge.
 Centrifugation is done at a varying speed until the blood separates out into three distinct layers.
 The three layers consist of the platelet-poor plasma (PPP), red blood cells (RBC), and a buffy layer of concentrated leucocytes (white blood cells) and concentrated platelets.

-At first spin (Hard spin), the platelet-poor plasma is separated from the red fraction of and the platelet-rich plasma.
-The second and final spin (Soft spin) separates the red blood cells from platelet-rich plasma.
-The concentrated platelet layer is then separated using different isolation methods, producing platelet concertation of at least triple the concentration of the blood sample.
-The platelet-rich plasma layer can be directly injected into musculoskeletal injury sites or activated with a platelet activator –topical bovine thrombin and 10% calcium chloride.
-Activation immediately de-granulates the platelets and trigger the release of growth factors and bioactive substance involved in regenerative tissue healing.
+The centrifuge separates the red blood cells from platelet-rich plasma.
+The concentrated platelet layer is then separated using different isolation methods, at least triple the concentration of the blood sample.
+The platelet-rich plasma layer can be directly injected into musculoskeletal injury sites or activated with a platelet activator to speed up the healing process.
+Activation immediately de-granulates the platelets and trigger the release of growth factors, stem cells and a bioactive substance involved in regenerative tissue healing.
 It is important to remember that this is a safe natural procedure as it involves a patient’s own blood (autologous) and nothing else.

 Application of Platelet-Rich Plasma in Medicine

-This is perhaps the most popular indication of platelet-rich plasma in sports medicine.
-The biological processes involved in muscle repair start with local inflammatory response and end with cell proliferation, differentiation, and tissue remodeling.
-Many clinical studies and orthopedic assessments have produced convincing evidence suggesting that that supervised PRP injection regimen aids improved muscle healing in athletes.
-Although there is much theoretical evidence supporting PRP muscle tear injuries, the potential of muscle structure modification aided by PRP is still unproven.
+This is perhaps the most popular indication of platelet-rich plasma injections in sports medicine.
+The biological processes involved in muscle repair start with local inflammatory response and end with cell proliferation, differentiation, and tissue remodelling.
+Many clinical studies and orthopaedic assessments have produced convincing evidence suggesting that a supervised PRP injection regimen speeds up the healing process.

 PRP injections have long been proposed as supportive therapy in the treatment of tendon problems and tendonitis in healthcare.
 They are a much safer alternative to cortisone.
 The cytokines released by the concentrated volume of platelets in these injections are involved in the healing stage of tendinopathies such as golfer’s elbow.
-The growth factors released also promote vascularization of the injury site –an action that directly improves blood and nutrients supply to the healing tissue.
-In chronic tendon injuries, multiple PRP injections might be required for tendon healing.
-Reports from various trials and clinical studies have shown evidence supporting the use of PRP in the management of Achilles tendinopathy, lateral epicondylitis, patellar tendinopathy, plantar fasciitis, and rotator cuff tendinopathy.
+The growth factors released at the injection site also promote vascularization of the injury site –an action that directly improves blood and nutrient supply to the healing tissue.
+In chronic tendon injuries, multiple PRP injections might be required for healing tendonitis.
+Reports from various clinical trials have shown evidence supporting the use of PRP in the management of Achilles tendinopathy, lateral epicondylitis, patellar tendinopathy, plantar fasciitis, and rotator cuff tendinopathy.

-PRP injections are theoretically useful in prompting regenerative tissue healing and cell differentiation.
-This makes PRP a viable tool in surgical procedures aimed at repairing and growing new tissue bundles.
+PRP injections are theoretically useful in promoting regenerative tissue healing and cell differentiation.
+This makes PRP a viable tool in orthopaedic procedures aimed at repairing and growing new tissue.
 Several clinical studies have shown the effectiveness of PRP therapy in arthroscopic repair of rotator cuff tears.
-A platelet-rich fibrin matrix was used for surgical augmentation in these studies.
-PRP formulations directly injected into the repair sites releases abundant growth factors and cytokines that hastens the healing and tissue remodeling stages.
-As it stands, there are evidences supporting the use of PRP in rotator cuff repair, Achilles tendon repair, and anterior cruciate ligament surgery.
+Orthopaedic surgeons used a platelet-rich fibrin matrix for surgical augmentation in these studies.
+PRP formulations directly injected into the injury sites releases abundant growth factors and cytokines that speeds up the healing process.
+As it stands, there is evidence supporting the use of PRP in rotator cuff repair, Achilles tendon repair, and anterior cruciate ligament surgery.

-PRP injections have also been reported to be beneficial in the management of other musculoskeletal conditions, including ankle sprains, osteoarthritis, and fracture.
-Modern medicine is poised to gain immensely from advanced studies in the potential s of PRP.
-The release of multiple growth factors by PRP injection s is a major advantage over single recombinant human growth factor delivery formulations.
-There are many studies currently investigating how PRP can be efficiently combined with surgery as a major therapy approach for patients in need of rapid bone and muscle regeneration.
+PRP injections have also been reported to be beneficial in the management of other musculoskeletal conditions, including ankle sprains, osteoarthritis, and fractures.
+The release of multiple growth factors by PRP injections are a major advantage over single recombinant human growth factor delivery formulations.
+There are many studies currently investigating how orthopaedic surgeons efficiently combined PRP with surgery as an advanced therapy approach for patients in need of rapid bone and muscle regeneration.

 PRP injections aren’t generally painful.
-Any pain experienced is only temporary.
+Any pain experienced around the injection site is only temporary.
 The site of the injection is thoroughly numbed before the injection to ensure maximum comfort during the procedure.
 It is okay to take some paracetamol before the procedure but not anti-inflammatory medications such as ibuprofen.

 If you require more than one injection then they should be performed one month apart from each other.

-It is a simple outpatient procedure so you are able to walk after an injection but it is not advised to walk more than you would normally walk in a day.
+It is a simple outpatient procedure so you are able to walk after the injection, although it is not advised to walk more than you would normally walk in a day.

 PRP treatment has shown to be effective for mild to moderate osteoarthritis.
-It can still be effective for severe arthritis but only if it is combined with a tailored exercise program to strengthen the muscle around the knee.
+It can still be effective for severe arthritis but only if it is combined with a tailored exercise program to strengthen the muscles around the knee.
 This is something we provide at our clinic alongside the injections.
 PRP is a much safer alternative to cortisone.
 The medical department of Boston University published an article in 2019 highlighting the dangers of cortisone for hip and knee osteoarthritis.